solo-io/gloo/docs/content/installation/gateway/kubernetes/_index.md

 ## Uninstall {#uninstall}

-To uninstall Gloo Edge, you can use the `glooctl` CLI.
-If you installed Gloo Edge to a different namespace, include the `-n` option.
+To uninstall Gloo Gateway, you can use the `glooctl` CLI.
+If you installed Gloo Gateway to a different namespace, include the `-n` option.

 ```shell
 glooctl uninstall -n my-namespace